PrincetonUniversity/kaltura_archiver/README.md

   1. s3 does not contain a copy of the entry's original flavor
   2. entry does not have the 'archived_to_s3' tag
   3. entry does not have the 'deleted_flavors' tag
-  4. its original flavor is the entrys 'real' video - lets call this the real original flavor
+  4. its original flavor is the entry's 'real' video - lets call this the real original flavor

 In the archived state:
   1. s3 contain a copy of the entry's real original flavor
   2. entry has  the 'archived_to_s3' tag
-  3. entry does not have the 'deleted_flavors' tag
+  3. entry does not have the 'deleted_flavors' tag  -- same as initial state
-  4. its original flavor is the real original flavor
+  4. its original flavor is the real original flavor  -- same as initial state

 In the  place_holder state:
-  1. s3 contain a copy of the entry's real original flavor
+  1. s3 contain a copy of the entry's real original flavor -- same as archived state
-  2. entry has  the 'archived_to_s3' tag
+  2. entry has  the 'archived_to_s3' tag -- same as archived state
   3. entry has the 'deleted_flavors' tag
   4. its original flavor is the place holder video